apoorvsat/Data-Camp-SQL-Projects-Solutions/README.md

 # <p align="center" style="margin-top: 0px;"> 📔 DataCamp SQL Projects Solutions 📝

 <img src ="datacamp.png">
-This repository contains the solutions of DataCamp's SQL Projects.
-[Click here]("https://app.datacamp.com/learn/projects") to view all the available projects on DataCamp's website.
+This repository contains the solutions of DataCamp's SQL Projects. <a href = "https://app.datacamp.com/learn/projects">Click here</a> to view all the available projects on DataCamp's website.

 ---
 ## 🧾 Table of Contents